adirben98/Figma_Clone/README.md

 👉 **Active Users**: Displays a list of currently active users in the collaborative environment, providing visibility into who is currently engaged.

-👉 **Comment Bubbles**: Enables users to attach comments to specific elements on the canvas, fostering communication and feedback on design components.

 👉 **Creating Different Shapes**: Provides tools for users to generate a variety of shapes on the canvas, allowing for diverse design elements